MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaRoleManagementDirectoryRoleEligibilityScheduleRequestRoleDefinition.md

 Detailed information for the unifiedRoleDefinition object that is referenced through the roleDefinitionId property.
 Supports $expand.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementDirectoryRoleEligibilityScheduleRequestRoleDefinition](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgRoleManagementDirectoryRoleEligibilityScheduleRequestRoleDefinition?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Get (Default)